glitchwrks/counters/README.md

 ### CAPTCHA Service

 This service was written for the Preorder feature, but is generic and can be used elsewhere.
 It uses Google's [reCAPTCHA service](https://www.google.com/recaptcha).
-The service is configured through [/config/recaptcha.yml](https://github.com/chapmajs/site_services/blob/master/config/recaptcha.yml.example) which allows per-action API key specification
+The service is configured through [/config/recaptcha.yml](https://github.com/chapmajs/site_services/blob/master/config/recaptcha.yml.example) which allows per-action API key specification.

+If the CAPTCHA verification fails, the failure is logged to the DB with the response from Google and the IP that the request was made from.